 For example, let’s say that you have an engagement ring that’s valued at $10,000 and your home insurance policy provides coverage up to $4,000 on jewelry as a standard limit (with total coverage being $50,000).
 If you were to schedule this engagement ring, you would be entitled to claim for it’s full value at $10,000—an extra $6,000 in coverage for that particular item above and beyond the rest of your belongings.

 That’s just an example for scheduled jewelry insurance, but it can apply to other items as well.
 The same goes for:

-- Athletes with racing bikes or high-end gear
+- Athletes with racing bikes or high-end gear.

-- Families with precious heirloom
+- Families with a precious heirloom.

-- Gamers with customized PCs or entertainment systems
+- Gamers with customized PCs or entertainment systems.

-- Super fans with (nearly) priceless collections
+- Super fans with (nearly) priceless collections.

 The 3 benefits to scheduling listed personal property

 Scheduling specific items makes sense when their value clearly exceeds: